MichaelObasa/MichaelObasa/README.md

 ### 👨‍💻 My Journey

-I didn’t start in tech - I studied Political Science and spent over 5 years in B2B and enterprise sales, managing multi-million pound accounts for companies like BT, Pepsi, and Budweiser.
+I didn’t start out in tech - I studied Political Science and spent over 5 years in B2B and enterprise sales, managing multi-million pound accounts for companies like BT, Pepsi, and Budweiser.
 That experience taught me how to work with stakeholders, solve real problems, and stay client-focused skills I now bring into engineering.

 Since transitioning into DevOps, I’ve built projects across Azure and AWS, worked with IaC (Terraform, Bicep), and deployed containers using Docker and Kubernetes.
 I’ve written CI/CD pipelines, automated app and infrastructure deployments, and recently completed a multi-cloud project deploying Kubernetes clusters to both AWS and Azure using Terraform and GitHub Actions.